RussianBooHackers/BooHackersApp/README.md

 `flutter run`

+## Before first running

+add files:

+- android/app/google-services.json
+- android/app/key.jks
+- android/boohackapp.properties
+- android/key.properties

+#### google-services.json
+we can download this file in the firebase console.
+Needed for firebase to work

+#### key.jks
+application signature.
+Google it!

+#### boohackapp.properties
+paste this to file and YOUR_MAP_KEY to your map token from google console:

+mapKey=<YOUR_MAP_KEY>

+#### key.properties

+properties for signature.
+If it’s not clear what to shove, google it

+storePassword=YOUR_STORE_PASSWORD
+keyPassword=YOUR_KEY_PASSWORD
+keyAlias=YOUR_KEY_ALIAS
+storeFile=./key.jks

+After adding the files, open the android folder in Android Studio and "build gradle"

+If you didn’t succeed in starting the application after my explanations, have a drink and start reading readme first

 ## !!Important note

 Since it was added source generation. please run `$ flutter pub run build_runner build --delete-conflicting-outputs` first or `$ flutter pub run build_runner watch --delete-conflicting-outputs` for continuous rebuilding. but be aware it can lock the flutter.